Sea Cabins on the Ocean condo guide in Isle of Palms

 Sea Cabins vs. Oceanside Villas

 Sea Cabins and Oceanside Villas are frequently confused.
-They are distinct, separately managed complexes with different HOAs that share reciprocal access to certain amenities.
+They are distinct, separately managed complexes with different HOAs that share reciprocal access to certain amenities (the fishing pier, laundry facilities).

 Isle of Palms condo comparison